syncfusion-content/fileformat-docs/File-Formats/DocIO/Convert-Word-Document-to-Image-in-Blazor.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/DocIO-Examples/tree/main/Word-to-Image-conversion/Convert-Word-to-image/Blazor/Client-side-application).

-By executing the program, you will get the **Image** as follows.
+By executing the program, you will get the **image** as follows.

 ![Blazor WASM app output](WordToPDF_images/Output-WordtoImage.png)

-N> To convert Word to Image, it is necessary to access the font stream internally.
+N> To convert Word to image, it is necessary to access the font stream internally.
 However, this cannot be done automatically in a Blazor WASM application.
-Therefore, we recommend using a Server app, even though Word to Image conversion works in a WASM app.
+Therefore, we recommend using a Server app, even though Word to image conversion works in a WASM app.